lidofinance/dual-governance/docs/specification.md

 #### Preconditions

-- Only the owner can call this function.
+- MUST be called by the contract owner.
-- Members MUST be part of the set.
+- All `membersToRemove` MUST be members of the committee.
 - `newQuorum` MUST be greater than 0 and less than or equal to the number of remaining members.

 ---